 The dialog uses a global attribute called "PARENTDIALOG" as the parent dialog if it is defined.
+It also uses a global attribute called "ICON" as the dialog icon if it is defined.

 IupMessage, IupScanf, IupListDialog, IupGetFile.

 IupGetFile

 Shows a modal dialog of the native interface system to select a filename.
 Uses the IupFileDlg element.